๐ŸŒฟ Share this page

 Women cocoyam farmers play an important role in farming for daily food and income for their families, especially in Nigeria which is one of the largest producers of cocoyam in the world contributing about 40 percent of total annual production.

 Cocoyam have several plant varieties, some with edible tubers and others with edible stems.
-Cocoyam or Taro plants are a traditional woman's staple root crop in many countries in Africa.
+Cocoyam or Taro plants are a traditional woman's staple root crop in many African countries.
 All plant parts may cause stomach upset if eaten raw, and the sap may irritate skin.

 Cocoyam, if eaten raw, the calcium oxalate crystals causes a stinging feeling to the mouth and throat; cocoyam must be cooked before being eaten.
 Foods also high in calcium oxalate crystals are spinach, beets, cocoa powder, almonds, strawberries and cranberries.
 Cocoyam is a generic term for the arrowleaf elephant ear varieties of the tropical starchy tuberous root crop.